jeroendesloovere/sitemap-bundle/README.md

 ## Work In progress

 What needs to be done:
-* The generating of sitemap files.
-* The generating of the sitemapindex.
+* Generate the "sitemap provider last modified on datetime" which we need to show in the sitemapindex.

 ## Usage